PAGE UPDATED: 8.12.2021

 We’ve had a few rough nights in Scotland and Wales where the wind rocked the van all night.
 We could have lowered the stabilisers but that, of course, would have prevented a quick get-away if needed.

-Amusingly, we saw a chap testing an uneven car park with a spirit level.
+Amusingly, we saw a chap testing uneven ground with a spirit level.
 Yes, we’re not kidding.
 One step too far, we decided, but who were we to judge?
-We had already taken the flattest space!
+We had already taken the most level area!

 Our biggest wild camping issue

 Perhaps the most essential item you’ll need – wild camping or otherwise – is toilet paper!

 We’re going to get a little bit personal here and hope you don’t mind…

 See, the biggest wild camping issue for us was not about the possibility of our lives coming to an end via the flailing arms of a mad axeman.
 No, it was about using the onboard loo for number twos!
 It just seemed wrong.

 Maybe because we don’t have an en-suite back home?
 We’re just not used to doing this in close proximity!

 In the end we overcame our inhibitions by turning the radio (or You Tube) up loud and just got on with it.
 Sometimes you just gotta go!
 This became our favourite loo song…